leonjza/leonjza.github.io/content/post/2016-01-09-kerberos-kerberoast-and-golden-tickets.markdown

 {{< figure src="/images/kerberos_golden_ticket_spn.png" >}}

 ## dumping kerberos tickets from memory
 Remember, all of the actions performed thus far have been as a normal AD user with no special privileges.
-With the tickets now in memory, we can dump them to a file using mimikatz again:
+With the tickets now in memory, we can dump them to a file using mimikatz again.
+The mimikatz command we will use for this is `kerberos::list /export`:

 {{< figure src="/images/kerberos_golden_ticket_exported_tickets.png" >}}